19 Workplace Communication Statistics in 2023

-As indicated by various communication statistics, there are a variety of apps that helped companies stay in touch with employees during the pandemic.
+As indicated by various communication statistics, there are a variety of apps that help companies stay in touch with employees.

-On the long list of communication tools available, data revealed three of them as most-used over recent years.
+On the long list of communication tools available, data revealed which are most used:

-Since qualitative analysis is just as important as quantitative research, here’s what a few professionals had to say about their preferred communication tools.
+Since qualitative analysis is just as important as quantitative research, here’s what a few professionals had to say about their preferred communication platforms.

 Did you know that 94% of Brosix customers gave positive feedback about the app?
 Or that it’s a leader in its industry, being a top-performing communication tool?

 Here’s a peek at our client’s experiences and opinions:

 “I have had a very positive experience using Brosix.
 From functionality to customer service everything has been better than I could’ve asked for!” – Gregor B